The Law Office of Jeffrey Rich, Tampa Felony Defense Attorneys

 Defense Against Drug Charges and Other Felony Offenses

 People make mistakes.
 Something as simple as marijuana possession or a Florida drug charge should not lead to the loss of voting rights and employment opportunities.
-Whether you’re facing drug charges or another serious felony offense, The Law Office of Jeffery Rich will advocate for your defense and protect your rights in the face of Tampa, Florida’s toughest prosecutors.
+Whether you’re facing drug charges or another serious felony offense, The Law Office of Jeffrey Rich will advocate for your defense and protect your rights in the face of Tampa, Florida’s toughest prosecutors.

 The state of Florida saves its toughest, most decorated prosecutors to handle felony cases.
 Choose a felony defense attorney with the knowledge, dedication and experience to stand up to these prosecutors.

 Make sure to hire a defense lawyer that not only knows the legal implications of the charges against you, but the practical consequences as well.
-Learn how being accused of drug possession will affect your license.

 A felony is a crime that is punishable by the possibility of more than one year imprisonment in the Florida Department of Corrections; the maximum possible sentence is determined by the degree of the felony.